Open Bible Data Home About News OET Key

 συμφέρει αὐτῷ ἵνα

 Here Jesus implies that what he is about to describe is better than being punished by God for causing one of these little ones to sin.
-If it would be helpful in your language, you could make that idea more explicit.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [rather than being punished by God for doing that, it is better for him that]

 Note 4 topic: figures-of-speech / gendernotations